verrazzano/verrazzano/install/README.md

 For the Oracle OKE cluster type you have two DNS choices:
 [xip.io](http://xip.io/) or
 [Oracle OCI DNS](https://docs.cloud.oracle.com/en-us/iaas/Content/DNS/Concepts/dnszonemanagement.htm).
-Oracle Linux Cloud Native Environment currently only supports a third choice of manual DNS as described in the [Verrazzano Prerequisites](https://verrazzano.io/docs/install/prereqs/).
+Oracle Linux Cloud Native Environment currently only supports a third choice of manual DNS.

 > **NOTE**: You should only install this alpha release of Verrazzano in a cluster that can be safely deleted when your evaluation is complete.